-Considering the origins and underlying tone of the holiday as a Christian, it’s hard to know just how much is good old plain fun, and how much is too much.
-So as followers of Jesus—the question we should ask ourselves (and the Lord) is—is it okay for Christians to celebrate Halloween?
+Considering the origins and underlying tone of Halloween as a Christian, it’s hard to know just how much is good old plain fun, and how much is too much.
+So as followers of Jesus, the question we should ask ourselves is: is it okay for Christians to celebrate Halloween?

 Far-removed vs. far-reaching